openhive-network/haf/src/hive_fork_manager/Readme.md

 |    4     |    2    |  DATA_42  |
 |    4     |    3    |  DATA_43  |

-If an app is working on fork=2 and block_num=3 (this information is held by `hive_data.contexts` ), then its snapshot of data for the example above is:
+If an app is working on fork=2 and block_num=3 (this information is held by `hafd.contexts` ), then its snapshot of data for the example above is:

 | block_num| fork id | data      |
 |----------|---------|-----------|